 Minor mistakes (typos, grammar, word choice) are corrected without notifying readers.

-City Barbs reserves the right to “nuke” posts at any time but have only done so once or twice.
+City Barbs reserves the right to “nuke” posts at any time but has only done so once or twice.
 Since we want government to acknowledge mistakes instead of minimizing them or covering them up, we almost always choose to display in perpetuity both the good stuff and the flubbed.

 As with the handling of factual errors, watch for updates at the tops of the original posts along with dates of additions.